-- (1) The Board of Directors of the DIFCA may make Regulations in respect of any matter that facilitates the administration of this Law or furthers the purposes of this Law. - (2) Without limiting the generality of Article 9(1), the DIFCA may make Regulations: - (a) issuing a standard form of lease for certain types of premises which may be used by Lessors; - (b) providing for caps on Rent or Rent increases for certain types of premises; - (c) providing for Prescribed Fees to be charged by the Registrar, inclusive of Prescribed Fees for transactions where ownership (or any similar interest, entitlement or benefit) is transferred in a person or arrangement that holds Real Property Interests within the jurisdiction of the DIFC; - (d) prescribing that a contravention of, or a failure to comply with, this Law or a Regulation is an offence; - (e) regulating the Registrar's practice in relation to matters arising under this Law; and - (f) dealing with any transitional or other arrangements relating to Leases of Leased Premises that were not within the jurisdiction of the DIFC at the time that this Law came into effect.
+- (1) The Board of Directors of the DIFCA may make Regulations in respect of any matter that facilitates the administration of this Law or furthers the purposes of this Law. - (2) Without limiting the generality of Article 9(1), the DIFCA may make Regulations:

+- (a) providing for caps on Rent or Rent increases for certain types of premises; - (b) providing for Prescribed Fees to be charged by the Registrar; - (c) prescribing that a contravention of, or a failure to comply with, this Law or a Regulation is an offence; - (d) regulating the Registrar's practice in relation to matters arising under this Law; and - (e) dealing with any transitional or other arrangements relating to Leases of Leased Premises that were not within the jurisdiction of the DIFC at the time that this Law came into effect.